hyriver/pygeohydro/README.rst

     flw = flw.merge(acc, on="comid")
     diff = flw.arbolatesu - flw.acc

 We can check the validity of the results using ``diff.abs().sum() = 5e-14``.
-Furthermore, DEM, slope, and aspect can be retrieved for the station's contributing watershed at 30 arc-second (~1 km) resolution as follows:
+Furthermore, DEM, slope, and aspect can be retrieved for the station's contributing watershed at 30 arc-second (~1 km) resolution:

 .. code-block:: python